pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 helps us keep straight what is in a class, and what isn't.

 Second, the initialization method is a **magic method** that is called automatically.
-Yes, Python programmers actually call methods that are automatically called "magic."
+Yes, Python programmers actually call methods that are automatically invoked "magic methods."

 Third, to signify a method is magic, Python surrounds the method name with double underscores.
 Two underscores in the front, and two underscores in the back.